Prateek-opps/To-study-and-implement-C-Arrays-and-Strings-/README.md

 2. Concatenate them using the `+` operator.
 3. Display the full name.

-### Code Summary
+### Output

-A space is added between the first and last name during concatenation for proper formatting.
+Enter first name: Prateek Sinha

-### Sample Output
+Enter last name: Full name : Prateek Sinha

 ### Conclusion
 This program demonstrates how to use string concatenation in C++ to combine two separate inputs into a meaningful full name.